Many children feared abducted from school in northwest Nigeria | Law-Order

 Many children feared abducted from school in northwest Nigeria

+A large group of children were feared kidnapped from a school in the northwestern Nigerian state of Zamfara in the latest mass abduction in the region, local residents and a member of staff said on Wednesday.
+More than 1,100 pupils have been kidnapped from schools or colleges across northwest Nigeria since December 2020.

-A large group of children were feared to have been kidnapped from a school in the northwestern Nigerian state of Zamfara in the latest of a spree of mass abductions in the region, local residents and a member of staff at the school said on Wednesday.
+A large group of children were feared kidnapped from a school in the northwestern Nigerian state of Zamfara in the latest mass abduction in the region, local residents and a member of staff said on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)